Family of Joe Biden: Hunter Biden

 Robert Hunter Biden was born on February 4, 1970, in Wilmington, Delaware.
 Along with his mother and siblings, he was in the 1972 crash, sustaining injuries to his skull.
 Along with his older brother, he survived after receiving months of medical treatment.
 Like his father and brother, Hunter attended Archmere Academy in Claymont, Delaware.
-He graduated with a Bachelor of Arts degree in History from Georgetown University in 1992.
+He graduated with a Bachelor of Arts degree in history from Georgetown University in 1992.
 During the year after he graduated from college, he served as a Jesuit volunteer at a church in Portland, Oregon, and met Kathleen Buhle, whom he married in 1993.
 After attending Georgetown University Law Center for one year, he transferred to Yale Law School and graduated in 1996.
 He and Kathleen divorced in 2017 and, in 2019, he married Melissa Cohen.

 After law school, Hunter accepted a position at bank holding company MBNA America, a major contributor to his father's political campaigns.
 By 1998, Biden had risen to the rank of executive vice president.

-During the 2020 election, Hunter Biden was targeted by the Trump administration due to his connections with Ukrainian holdings company Burisma, arguing that Joe had engaged in nepotism to get him a position on the board.
+During the 2020 election, the Trump administration pointed out that Hunter Biden had connections with the Ukrainian holding company Burisma.

+In September 2024, Hunter Biden, pleaded guilty to all nine charges in his federal tax evasion case, surprising prosecutors as they prepared for trial.
+He previously denied deliberately evading $1.4 million in taxes from 2016 to 2019.
+Biden had been indicted with three felony tax offences and six misdemeanor offences, which included tax evasion and filing false returns.
+Facing up to 17 years in prison, Biden was set for sentencing on December 16, 2024.

+On December 1, 2024, President Biden issued a full and unconditional pardon for his son Hunter.
+The pardon covered all federal offenses committed between January 1, 2014, and December 1, 2024, and included his tax charges, gun charges, and any other potential crimes committed within that time.

+The pardon received bipartisan criticism from members of Congress as harming the justice system.
+In the months leading up to Hunter's scheduled sentencing, the President had made repeated statements that he would not use the pardon authority for his own son.
+He and his staff continued to state that there would be no pardon for Hunter as late as November, although internal staff discussions affirmed that the option for a pardon would remain on the table even as Biden publicly stated otherwise.

 Naomi "Amy" Biden

 Naomi Christina Biden, nicknamed "Amy", was born on November 8, 1971, in Wilmington, Delaware.
-She died in the same car crash as her mother Neilia on December 18, 1972, when she was just over a year old.
+She died in the same car crash as her mother, Neilia, on December 18, 1972, when she was just over a year old.